AI Legal Content Marketing – Where Do Human Writers Stand?

 Careful with Results

 Many law firms like to put verdicts and settlements on their webpage.
 Showcasing your past successes can add credibility to your practice and value to your services.
-However, state ethics bards may regulate how verdicts and settlements are presented.
+However, state ethics boards may regulate how verdicts and settlements are presented.
 For instance, South Carolina requires all favorable verdicts and settlements to be displayed with a clear disclaimer.
+Be sure to check your state’s guidelines before sharing your firm’s results on your website.

 Contingency Fees